 As stated earlier, eGro's techniques make them unique to the industry and hard to place.
-Competition could be considered the major GMO organizations who also find ways to produce high yields and more resilient crops.
-This sector is defined by the "Big 6" who are the largest organizations in the industry.
+Competition could be considered the major GMO organizations who This sector is defined as the "Big 6" who are the largest organizations in the industry.
 They are BASF, Bayer, Dupont, DOW Chemical Company, Monsanto, and Syngenta.
 Competition could also be the smaller more grassroots producers who produce organic and more sustainable crops.
 The United States represents the largest share of organic crops worldwide with approximately 7%.